massimo-zaniboni/ghc_lazy_file_content_error/README.md

 Another workaround is forcing a strict evaluation of the code inside the `bracket` resource management, in order that no lazy thunk escape the bracket.

+## Definitive Solutions

+A good behaviour should be:
+the type signature prevents non strict evaluations to escape the bracket action.

+Another good behaviour should be:
+`bracket` type signature creates a strict action that when invoked acquires the resources, calculate the result, and release the resources.
+So it has a strict behaviour documented from the type system.

 ## Source Code